 Happy people live longer.
 Find a way to make happiness happen.

-I’ve teamed up with over 40 fabulous bloggers to bring you even more ways to make 2015 your best year yet!
+When this list was originally published, I teamed up with over 40 fabulous bloggers to bring you even more ways to make this year your best year yet!
 Please check out their posts below.

 1. How to Set and Keep Goals to Make This the Best Year Ever | Jen @ Girl in Garage